An American Robin foraging for ants.

 Image by Jack Bulmer from Pixabay

-Song sparrows are one of the most common birds in North America.
+Song Sparrows are one of the most common birds in North America.
 They eat many insects, especially in summer when there is a high insect population.
 The song sparrow will consume any prey that is easy to catch and doesn’t move quickly, which includes ants.
 Ants also provide nutrients for song sparrows because they have high levels of protein and fat content.

 American Robin